 FIREFIGHTER 2: All Firefighter 1’s who have completed 30 months of satisfactory service with the Billings Fire Department and have been departmentally certified as having completed the NFPA standards for Firefighter 2.

-ENGINEER: Firefighter 2’s who have satisfactory service with the Billings Fire Department and successfully (70% minimum score) completed the written tests on the following IFSTA Manuals, plus qualification evaluation tests consisting of an operating, pumping and driving practical testing administered and evaluated by the Training Chief or his/her designee and two other randomly selected members of the department.
-An Engineer Development Program (EDP) will become a policy establishing the Engineer qualification and will become a requirement for promotion.
+ENGINEER: Firefighter 2’s or above rank who have satisfactory service with the Billings Fire Department and have passed the required IFSTA Manuals and completed the Engineer Development Program (EDP).
+The EDP course shall be offered to members by seniority, starting with the most senior member each time the course is offered.

-Pumping Apparatus Driver/Operator
+theirPumping Apparatus Driver/Operator

 Aerial Apparatus Driver/Operator

-CAPTAIN: Firefighter 2’s or above rank who have satisfactory service with the Billings Fire Department and have passed the required IFSTA Manuals, the Officer's Qualification Test and completed the Officer Development Program (ODP).
-The ODP course shall be offered to members on a seniority basis, starting with the most senior member each time the course is offered.
+CAPTAIN: Firefighter 2’s or above rank who have satisfactory service with the Billings Fire Department and have passed the required IFSTA Manuals and completed the Officer Development Program (ODP).
+The ODP course shall be offered to members by seniority, starting with the most senior member each time the course is offered.

 Building Construction